simplemindedbot/simplemindedbot/README.md

 We welcome contributions to improve the content or functionality of this site.
 Please feel free to submit issues or pull requests.

-## License
+## License Information

+### Code License (MIT License)
+The code used in this site, including the Zola static site generator and the Abridge theme (with modifications), is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code as long as you include the original copyright and license notice.

+### Content License (CC BY-NC-SA 4.0)
-The content of this site is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All original content on this site, including blog posts, images, and other media created by the site owner, is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0).
+This means you are free to share and adapt the content, provided that:

-The underlying source code used to format and display that content is licensed under the [MIT License](LICENSE).
+- Attribution is given to the original author.
+- The content is not used for commercial purposes.
+- If you remix or transform the content, you must distribute your contributions under the same license.

+Please ensure to respect the different licenses that apply to the code and the content.

+For more details on the specific licenses, refer to the [MIT License](LICENSE) for the code and the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) for the content.

 ---